The application period for Spring 2020 is now closed. Stay tuned for details about our Summer 2020 application period.

 Positions are open in the following departments:

 Eligible candidates must be in their junior or senior level of undergraduate courses, a graduate student, or a recent graduate of either with a degree in international relations or related subjects; must have a strong academic record; and must be eligible to work at least 15 hours a week in the Pacific Council office in downtown Los Angeles – days are flexible.
 Candidates should have prior experience in a professional office setting, excellent written, oral communication and computer skills, strong attention to detail, resourcefulness and creativity, and the capacity to balance and efficiently prioritize a range of responsibilities.
-Interest in international policy and a commitment to the Pacific Council’s mission is critical.
+Interest in international policy and a commitment to the Pacific Council’s mission and inclusivity is critical.

 Application & Submissions